 Mexico City resides at about 7,350 feet (2,240 meters) above sea level, in a large valley surrounded by volcanoes.
 At this altitude, days are usually warm and sunny while winter nights can be downright chilly (though it never snows).
 Temperate, sea level Los Angeles has similar temps and humidity, although the rainy seasons are reversed.
 The city’s highlands – namely the San Gabriel Mountains – boast flora and fauna similar to those of Mexico City – a pine tree for every cactus, let’s say.
 If this sounds like a similarity, the point I’m taking too many words to make is that for as much potential as Mexico City has as a hiker’s paradise, it simply pales (in this regard) when compared to what Greater LA has to offer.

 Mexico City and LA have similar sprawl, with both cities surrounded by mountains on at least three sides and with both cities threatening to expand on the other side – if they haven’t done so already.
 Both cities have all-hours traffic congestion so severe it can make grown men cry…but Mexico City is making greater strides than LA in combating its traffic.
-LA’s 20 year MTA expansion plan includes the controversial “Subway to the Sea” and, perhaps, better access by public transport to LAX.
-Mexico DF doesn’t have an ocean nearby but last fall opened a 25-km (15.6-mile) subway line (the city’s twelvth!) and has both metro and Metrobus access to MEX (Benito Juarez International Airport).
+The 20 year MTA expansion plan that LA is rolling out includes the controversial “Subway to the Sea” and, perhaps, better access by public transport to LAX.
+Mexico DF doesn’t have an ocean nearby but last fall opened a 25-km (15.6-mile) subway line (the city’s twelfth!) and has both metro and Metrobús access to MEX (Benito Juarez International Airport).
 Take that, LA!
 Additionally, Mexico City has four long distance bus terminals, one at each directional point of the compass, and each long distance terminal is well served by neighborhood buses of all sizes.